hovenweep national monument ruins

 Traces of human activity in the area of the Cajon Mesa have been tracked back to 6000 to 8000 B.C., when nomadic people would come through the area in search of game and food that could be gathered from the local flora.
 As generations started to become more focused on agriculture, they began settling down in the area, which occurred starting in 200 A.D.
 However, it wasn’t until around 900 A.D. that the area around Hovenweep National Monument started to become developed with simple housing structures.

-what to see and do in hovenweep national monument
+structures in hovenweep national monument

 The structures that are inside of Hovenweep National Monument were built around the early 1200’s and were in use until around the 1270’s, when drought forced the inhabitants to relocate.